My AccountCart ContentsCheckout

 Single or Double Row Hedge Planting

-Most garden hedges are planted in a single row, which is usually cheaper, takes up less space and uses fewer plants.
-A double staggered row costs more because you need more plants and more width, but it can be the better choice if you want a thicker, denser hedge faster, especially for better screening, a stronger wildlife hedge or a more traditional stock-style boundary.
-In simple terms, single line is the leaner option, double line is the fuller option.
+Choose a single line hedge when space is tighter, cost matters, and the species is bushy or vigorous enough to fill out well and knit together.
+Choose a double staggered line when you want a thicker, denser hedge faster, especially for better screening, a stronger wildlife hedge or a more traditional stock-style boundary.
+In simple terms, single line is the leaner option, double line is the fuller option.12

 Hedge plants good for single row planting are: